ingest.md

 How it works

 By default ingest merges the new source via an incremental compile — it does not re-extract the whole corpus — and the result is byte-identical to a full compile (an automatic full-recompile fallback guarantees correctness for any case the incremental path cannot handle).
-Pass --exact to force a full recompile of the whole corpus.
+Pass --full to force a full recompile of the whole corpus.

 Flags

---exact— force a full recompile of the whole corpus.--dry-run— fetch and report what would be ingested; write no graph.--title— title override, useful for bare URLs.--source-kind— override the source classification.
+--full— force a full recompile of the whole corpus.--dry-run— fetch and report what would be ingested; write no graph.--title— title override, useful for bare URLs.--source-kind— override the source classification.

 The concept layer (--extractor)